kabirodavies/Techurve/ENHANCED_PRODUCT_PAGE_DESIGN.md

 ---

-The new product page now matches the professional, detailed approach of the ZKTeco product page while maintaining your existing functionality and brand identity.
+The new product page now matches the professional, detailed approach while maintaining your existing functionality and brand identity.
 The design is perfect for enterprise security products and provides all the information technical buyers need to make informed decisions.